Approval Rule Setting Fields

 • Employee Supervisor – The direct supervisor of the employee or user who submits the record.

-• Specific Approver – Any employee who belongs to the same subsidiary as the rule or any employee from another subsidiary who is assigned a role with access to the rule’s subsidiary.
+• Specific Approver – Any employee in the same subsidiary as the rule, or any employee from another subsidiary who has a role with access to the rule’s subsidiary.

-For purchase orders, if an employee is specified in the Employee field on the record, that employee cannot be selected as Specific Approver.
+For purchase orders, if there's an employee specified in the Employee field on the record, you can't select that employee as a Specific Approver.

-Additionally, any Group or Role approver types that include the employee cannot be added to the approval matrix.
+Additionally, you can't add any Group or Role approver types that include the employee to the approval matrix.

-• Project Manager – If the approval rule is for expense reports, purchase orders, or vendor bills that are linked to projects, you can select this approver type to require project manager approval.
+• Project Manager – If the approval rule is for expense reports, purchase orders, or vendor bills linked to projects, you can select this approver type to require project manager approval.

 Note:

-This approver type should only be added to the approval matrix one time.
+You should only add this approver type to the approval matrix one time.

-• Department Approver – You can select a department approver only if a record for one is already set up.
+• Department Approver – You can select a department approver only if there's already a record set up for one.
 For more information, see Setting Up Department Approvers.

-• Group (Any) – Select a group to require that at least one of its members approve or reject the record for approval.
+• Group (Any) – Select a group if you want at least one member to approve or reject the record.
 For more information, see Setting Up Group Approvers.

-• Group (All) – Select a group to require that all its members approve or reject the record for approval.
+• Group (All) – Select a group if you want all its members to approve or reject the record.

-• Role (Any) – Select a role to require that at least one employee with the role approve or reject the record for approval.
+• Role (Any) – Select a role if you want at least one employee with that role to approve or reject the record.
 For more information, see Setting Up Role Approvers.

-• Role (All) – Select a role to require that all employees with the role approve or reject the record for approval.
+• Role (All) – Select a role if you want all employees with that role approve or reject the record.

 Note:

-Employees who are set up as final approvers are not available for selection.
+Employees set up as final approvers are not available for selection.
 For more information, see Setting Up Final Approvers and Managing Records as a Final Approver.

-• Require Approval By (Custom Approval Routing) – This custom approval routing type is available when the Record Amount Limit (Require Approval for Amounts Over) box is checked.
+This custom approval routing type is available when you check the Record Amount Limit (Require Approval for Amounts Over) box.

-It provides the following two options to set your approval requirement, one of which enables skip approval.
+It provides you the following two options for setting your approval requirement, and one lets you skip approval.

 • All Levels of Approval – Choose this option if you want the workflow to go through all levels of approval until the rule’s amount requirements are met.

-This field is enabled if the Route Approvals Based on Amount box is checked.
+This field is enabled if you check the Route Approvals Based on Amount box.

-• One Level of Approval Based on Approver’s Approval Limit – Choose this option if you want the workflow to automatically send the record to the approver that has the sufficient approval limits.
+• One Level of Approval Based on Approver’s Approval Limit – Choose this option if you want the workflow to automatically send the record to the approver with sufficient approval limits.

-This field is enabled if the Route Approvals Based on Amount box is checked.
+This field is enabled if you check the Route Approvals Based on Amount box.

-By choosing this option, you are enabling the workflow to skip approvers who have insufficient approval limits.
-This custom approval routing type is considered as skip approval.
+By choosing this option, you let the workflow skip approvers who have insufficient approval limits.
+This custom approval routing type is called skip approval.

 Note:

-If the list of approvers does not include an approver with sufficient approval limits, the record is automatically rejected.
-You may then edit the record and resubmit for approval.
+If none of the approvers have sufficient approval limits, the record is automatically rejected.
+You can then edit the record and resubmit for approval.
 For more information, see Resubmitting Records for Approval.

-• Lock Record for Editing Based on Status – This record locking type restricts editing of records in pending approval, approved status, or both.
+This record locking type restricts editing for records that are pending approval, approved, or both.

-Users with Administrator roles are exempt from validation of this setting and can therefore edit locked records.
+Users with Administrator roles are not affected by this setting and can still edit locked records.

 By selecting this option, records with changed amounts are not rerouted or resubmitted for approval.
 The workflow proceeds using the same approval rule.

-• Tolerance (%) – This tolerance setting lets you require approval rerouting for record amount changes outside the tolerance percentage.
+This tolerance setting lets you require approval rerouting if the record amount changes outside the tolerance percentage.

-When this setting is chosen, the Enter Percentage Tolerance Limit field becomes available.
+When you choose this setting, the Enter Percentage Tolerance Limit field becomes available.
 This field accepts values between 0 and 100.

-• Tolerance (Value) – Choose this tolerance option to require approval rerouting for record amount changes outside the tolerance amount.
+This tolerance setting lets you require approval rerouting if the record amount changes outside the tolerance amount.

-If the change in record amount results in exceeding either the positive (+) or negative (-) limit, that record exceeds approval tolerances and will require reapproval.
-The reapproval will use the same approval rule.
+If the change in record amount results in exceeding either the positive (+) or negative (-) limit, the record exceeds approval tolerances and will need reapproval.
+The reapproval uses the same approval rule.

 Related Topics